What is a Teddy Roosevelt Terrier?

 Teddies have a wonderful temperament!

 Teddy Roosevelt Terriers are family dogs that love to please.
 Whether a Teddy lives on a farm or in a city apartment, this special breed is a wonderful member of any family.
-They are well-known to be wonderfully affectionate, energetic and alert dogs whose curiosity and intelligence make them very easy to train.
+They are well-known to be affectionate, energetic and alert dogs whose curiosity and intelligence make them very easy to train.
+Teddies are adaptable to their surroundings and are truly devoted family pets.
+They travel well and are wonderfully good with children and the disabled.

 They are an exceptional all-around dog!

-True to a terrier's nature, they will also hunt squirrel, love to dig up moles, and will rid the premise of any unwanted vermin.
-In addition to being excellent hunters, Teddies are quick to cuddle up on the couch by your side, travel well, and are wonderfully good with children and the disabled.
-It's often said that Teddies "come with an on and off switch," being playful and silly one minute and then easily settle and become calm, the next.
-No doubt, TRTs are adaptable to their surroundings and are truly devoted family pets.
+True to a terrier's nature, they will hunt squirrel, love to dig up moles, and will rid the premise of any unwanted vermin, but most nights you will find a Teddy cuddled up on the couch with the family or burrowed under the blankets on his master’s bed.
+They can be playful and silly one minute and then easily settle and become calm the next.
 Even "big dog people" easily fall in love with Teddies, since they tend to act like and easily befriend larger dog breeds.
+With their desire to please, they may also participate in a wide variety of physically active events, including Agility, Weight Pull, Barn Hunt, and more.
+Of course, if given a chance, rounding up rats and squirrels is a Teddy's favorite pastime!

 Teddy Roosevelt Terriers are certainly sturdy dogs!
 They participate in a wide variety of physically active events: Agility, Weight Pull, Barn Hunt, and more.
 Of course, if given a chance, rounding up rats and squirrels is a Teddy's favorite pastime!